 Theory is thus within the order of “relative truth” that Lenin borrows from Engels, speaking of the

 contradiction … between the character of human thought, necessarily conceived as absolute, and its reality in individual human beings with their extremely limited thought.
 This is a contradiction which can only be solved in the infinite progression, or what is for us, at least from a practical standpoint, the endless succession, of generations of mankind.
 In this sense human thought is just as much sovereign as not sovereign, and its capacity for knowledge just as much unlimited as limited.
 It is sovereign and unlimited in its disposition (Anlage), its vocation, its possibilities and its historical ultimate goal; it is not sovereign and it is limited in its individual expression and in its realisation at each particular moment.
 44

-In respect to theory, the revolutionary crisis functions as a cut [coup de ciseau], through which the noted difference between truth and ideology is accentuated and realized through the fracturing of the Möbius strip, breaking these terms apart.
+In respect to theory, the revolutionary crisis functions as a scissor-cut [coup de ciseau], through which the noted difference between truth and ideology is accentuated and realized through the fracturing of the Möbius strip, breaking these terms apart.
 Knowledge pays the price, as its place is abolished by this division.
-What was the case for organization holds for theory as well: the crisis acts as a practical functor of truth, marking the ruptural point between a long-winded science and a truth liberated from its silence.
+What was the case for organization holds for theory as well: the crisis acts as a practical functor of truth, marking the point of rupture between a long-winded scientism and a truth briefly liberated from its silence.

 Like the conception of organization, theory is differential.